 Loans can be categorized in the global consumer lending market according to type.
 These types cater to different needs of consumers.
 Personal loans are usually unsecured loans that people use for personal expenses, like a vacation, home improvement, or emergency costs.
 Auto loans are used specifically for purchasing a vehicle, with the car acting as collateral.

 Home loans, or mortgages, help people purchase homes, and the property is security for the loan.
 Student loans represent one type, which assists a student in financing their studies by providing lower interest levels and delayed payment terms.
-Credit cards give customers an open revolving line of credit, in turn enabling them to borrow up to some predetermined amount to meet daily expenses.
+Credit cards give customers an open revolving line of credit, in tu enabling them to borrow up to some predetermined amount to meet daily expenses.
 The final category would be other loans, which may range from payday loans or loans aimed at specific personal requirements, serving any other particular need beyond the breadth of the first three types of loans.

 The consumer lending market is also categorized by lending channels, each lending through different channels.
 Banks remain the most traditional channel, providing a wide variety of loan products to consumers at competitive interest rates and long repayment terms.
 Loans are provided to consumers who might not have direct access to banking services by NBFCs with more flexible criteria but at higher interest rates.